MicrosoftDocs/xamarin-docs/docs/graphics-games/skiasharp/introduction.md

 ---
 title: "An Introduction to SkiaSharp"
-description: "This provides a brief introduction to the concepts behind SkiaSharp" ms.prod: xamarin ms.assetid: 19506F08-2603-465E-A806-6BD01638DE90
+description: "This document provides a brief introduction to core SkiaSharp concepts.
+In particular, it discusses obtaining and drawing on an SKCanvas." ms.prod: xamarin ms.assetid: 19506F08-2603-465E-A806-6BD01638DE90
 author: charlespetzold
 ms.author: chape
 ms.date: 09/14/2017
 ---

 # An Introduction to SkiaSharp

 _This provides a brief introduction to the concepts behind SkiaSharp_